-B.C.’s Labour Market Outlook: 2019 Edition
+B.C.’s Labour Market Outlook: 2021 Edition

-The British Columbia Labour Market Outlook provides a 10-year forecast of the flow of supply and demand for labour in the province.
-The forecast is updated every year to give British Columbians the most up-to-date information they need to make informed decisions on careers, skills training, education and hiring.
+The 2021 edition provides a 10-year forecast of the flow of supply and demand for labour in the province, covering the period 2021 to 2031.
+The report forecasts job openings across 61 industries, 500 occupations and seven regions providing British Columbians with the knowledge required to make informed decisions on careers, hiring, training and education.

 Did you know?

-B.C. is expected to have 861,000 job openings between 2019 and 2029.
-Over three-quarters of these job openings will require some form of post-secondary education and training.
+- Nearly 80 per cent of these job openings will require some form of post-secondary education or training.